 In recent years, ramen has undergone a drastic transformation in the American culinary consciousness.
 Going from a lowbrow dorm-room staple to being understood and respected in its traditional form, ramen’s recent spike in undeniable appeal has caused noodle-soup joints to proliferate at a blistering pace.
 Many chefs have taken liberties with orthodox recipes, creating brilliant and innovative hybrids that are distinct from their Japanese counterparts.
 Lucky for the diners of Denver, there are a variety of classic and experimental locations to choose from.
 Featuring tried-and-true institutions and some of Denver’s top chefs, the Mile High ramen scene is as exciting as it is diverse.
+Here are our favorites:

 Where: 2215 West 32nd Ave., Denver

 Hours: Monday – Saturday 5 – 10 p.m.

 Lowdown: The lengths people will go for a good broth are truly incredible.
 Five-years running, and the nightly wait at Uncle often still exceeds 45 minutes from the moment they open their doors until last call.
 Hip-hop blasts, audible slurps come from all sides — the atmosphere is lively to say the least.
 In true Soup Nazi fashion, the restaurant “politely declines” modifications — but as in Seinfeld, there is a good reason to have unswerving faith in the masters.
 The spicy chicken ramen ($14.50) is confit chicken, bean sprouts, scallion and soft egg in a spicy sesame broth that inspires to the last drop.

 Where: 930 South Havana St. #4, Aurora

 Hours: Monday – Thursday 11 a.m. – 9:30 p.m., Friday and Saturday 11 a.m. – 10 p.m. and Sunday 4:30 – 9 p.m.